adhoc Flow/1

 - the reasoning behind the choices

-This is not generic DIY for its own sake.
-It is a compact active loudspeaker designed for serious listening, with controlled low-frequency extension, point-source coherence, precise imaging, and a form factor that makes sense in everyday spaces.
-Because if you are the kind of person drawn to PIY, DIY, or BIY, the effort is part of the reward.
-You do not just end up with a product.
-You end up understanding the machine and hearing the difference those decisions make.
+This is serious DIY project, built around a compact active loudspeaker for serious listening, with controlled low-frequency extension, point-source behavior, precise imaging, and a form factor that fits in everyday spaces.
+For people drawn to PIY, DIY, or BIY, the effort is part of the reward.
+You end up with a finished loudspeaker and a working knowledge of the machine behind it, including the choices you made and the differences you can hear.

-And because the cost of building one is not just money and time.
-It is an exchange.
-You put in care, attention, and effort, and in return, you get something personal, unusual, and deeply considered.
-Something that reflects your standards, not a manufacturer’s brief.
+The cost of building one is an exchange of money, time, care, attention, and effort.
+In return, you get something personal, unusual, and deeply considered, something that reflects your standards rather than a manufacturer’s brief.

 So the real answer is this:

-- You bother if you want presence instead of mere playback.
+- You bother if you want a loudspeaker that disappears into the room

 - You bother if you want to build something rare.

-If that matters to you, then Flow/1 is exactly the kind of project worth building.
+If that describes you, Flow/1 is exactly the kind of project worth building.

 Press ‘Subscribe For Access’ to the Flow/1 3D files, future design updates, and the member forum.